jerryhgladinet/docs/admin/source/chapter03.rst

     When set, the system will send email notification daily about the events you are interested (Select below).

     - File Changes
     - Audit Trace
     - Users approaching the storage quota limit
+    - Notification threshold

-**Notify tenant admin when member's sync task failed**
+**Notify tenant admin when member's sync task failed or paused**

-**Notify tenant admin when member shared a folder**
+**Notify tenant admin when a member shares a folder**

-**Notify me when user account is locked out**
+**Notify me when a user account is locked out**

+**Do not show file change notifications on Windows and Mac client**

 **Send notification to these emails in addition to tenant admin's email (email;email2)**